Ronny Abraham

 Ronny Abraham (/fr/; born 5 September 1951) is a French academic and practitioner in the field of public international law who was elected to the International Court of Justice, to fill the vacancy created by the resignation of judge and former President Gilbert Guillaume.
-He served the remainder of Guillaume's which ended on 5 February 2009, and was reelected for a term extending to 2018.
+He served the remainder of Guillaume's term which ended on 5 February 2009, and was reelected for a term extending to 2018.

 Biography

 Abraham was born on 5 September 1951 in Alexandria, Egypt.
 He earned his degree in Advanced Studies in Public Law at the Panthéon-Sorbonne, is an alumnus of National School of Administration and led a distinguished career characterised by numerous academic and judicial postings, which include: